Danielovich/RubinStatic/README.md

 - Post (Rubin.Static) - strongly typed MarkdownPost
 - RenderedPage (Rubin.Static) - Strongly typed HTML representation of a Post

 #### If you know what you're doing!

-Open the .sln with VS 20*.
-Set Rubin.Static.Console as start project, hit F5 and wait until the console is done working its thing.
-Open up "Rubin.Static.Console\bin\Debug\net8.0\Views\Output" and view Index.html in your browser.
+Open the .sln with VS 2022.
+Set Rubin.Static.Console as start project, hit F5 and wait until the console has finished.
+Open the directory "Rubin.Static.Console\bin\Debug\net8.0\Views\Output" and view Index.html in your browser (or any other of the generated HTML file).

 Now you can try and change the appsettings.json file in the same project, and point to your own github repo where you host your own markdown files acting as blog posts.